CARMA: Fair and efficient bottleneck congestion management via non-tradable karma credits: Numerical experiments

 Similar to the previous two case studies, we first compare the departure patterns in $\karma$ and $\toll$.
-The left column in Figure~\ref{fig:results-case-3}a illustrates the departure rates under $\karma$, where the commuter type and \gls{VOT} are plotted in different colors (each hue represents one type and the high \gls{VOT} levels are displayed with higher saturation).
-The departure rates under $\toll$ are plotted in the right column and they are solely determined by the immediate \gls{VOT}.
-In line with classical results~\cite{liu2011morning}, there is a perfect separation in the departure intervals: commuters with higher \gls{VOT} ($u=3,6,11$) enter the fast lane and depart closer to $t^*$, while those with lower \gls{VOT} ($u=1,2$) only use the slow lane.
+The left column in Figure~\ref{fig:results-case-3}a illustrates the departure rates under $\karma$, where the commuter type and \gls{VOT} level are plotted in different colors (each hue represents one type and the high \gls{VOT} levels are displayed with higher saturation).
+The departure rates under $\toll$ are plotted in the right column and they are solely determined by realized \gls{VOT} levels on a single day.
+In line with classical results~\cite{liu2011morning}, there is a perfect separation in the departure time intervals: commuters with higher \gls{VOT} levels ($u=3,6,11$) enter the fast lane and depart closer to $t^*$, while those with lower \gls{VOT} levels ($u=1,2$) only use the slow lane.

 As expected, the aggregate departure pattern under $\karma$ is exactly the same as that under $\toll$.
-However, they are drastically different when analyzed by \gls{VOT} type.
-Under $\karma$, commuters on the fast lane are largely heterogeneous, and the departure intervals of different types and \gls{VOT} are partially overlapping.
-Nevertheless, we can observe that the departures on the fast lane at $t^*$ are dominated by commuters with the highest urgency ($u=11$), while those with the lowest urgency level ($u=1$) tend to use the slow lane.
+However, they are drastically different when analyzed by commuter type.
+Under $\karma$, commuters on the fast lane are largely heterogeneous, and the departure intervals of different types and \gls{VOT} levels are partially overlapping.
+Nevertheless, we can observe that the departures on the fast lane at $t^*$ are dominated by commuters with the highest \gls{VOT} (mostly $u=11$), while those with the lowest urgency ($u=1$) tend to use the slow lane.
 Even if they enter the fast lane, they would choose a departure time far from $t^*$ to save their karma.

-\vline Figure~\ref{fig:results-case-3}b plots the average queuing delay and travel cost by commuter type in the three schemes.
-As the average \gls{VOT} is identical among the commuters, they share the same average queuing delay and travel cost in $\nom$.
-Similar to the observation in Case 2, $\toll$ results in a serious fairness issue.
-Specifically, commuters in type $\tau_4$ (with constant urgency $u=2$) do not benefit from the control scheme at all because they never use the fast lane.
-On the other hand, commuters in type $\tau_3$ has the largest reduction in queuing delay while those in type $\tau_1$ enjoy the most travel cost saving.
+Figure~\ref{fig:results-case-3}b plots the average queuing delay and travel cost by commuter type in the three schemes.
+This gives a concrete example where $\toll$ fails to satisfy the strong Pareto improvement property despite all commuters having the same average \gls{VOT}: commuters in Type $4$ (with constant \gls{VOT} $u=2$) do not benefit from the tolling scheme at all because they never use the fast lane.
+On the other hand, commuters in Type $3$ have the largest reduction in queuing delay while those in Type $1$ enjoy the most travel cost saving.